cloudspannerecosystem/spanner-gaming-sample/README.md

 ### Setup infrastructure

+You can either set up the Spanner infrastructure using the gcloud command line or Terraform.
+Instructions for both are below.

+> **NOTE:** The Terraform scripts also create a GKE Autopilot cluster.

 #### Gcloud command line

 To create the Spanner instance using gcloud, you must first [install and configure gcloud](https://cloud.google.com/sdk/docs/install-sdk).